 December 2011 (Current Version)

-The Lee’s Summit Water Utilities Department’s Strategic Plan was adopted by the city council on December, 15 2011.
-The Strategic Plan is the result of a comprehensive assessment and a strategic planning process initiated by the Water Utilities Department.
-The Strategic Plan is intended to move the Utility from its current performance and service levels to an organization that provides services tailored to defined customer values and one that can be responsive to future customer needs.
+Lee’s Summit Water Utilities' Strategic Plan was adopted by the City Council on December 15, 2011.
+The Strategic Plan is the result of a comprehensive assessment and a strategic planning process initiated By Water Utilities.
+The Strategic Plan is intended to move the utility from its current performance and service levels to an organization that provides services tailored to defined customer values and is responsive to future customer needs.